 Bitcoin 101: What is bitcoin?

-what is bitcoin - thinking manbitcoin is a cryptocurrency, often considered the first decentralised form of digital payment.
+bitcoin is a cryptocurrency, often considered the first decentralised form of digital payment.
 Users can make transactions and exchange funds using bitcoins, enjoying a number of benefits missing from traditional moneys.

 The Beginning: bitcoin was created by one or more people who still remain anonymous, operating under the pseudonym Satoshi Nakamoto.
 He, she, or they released bitcoin online as a form of open-source software in 2009, and it allows users to perform transactions between each other without having to go through a ‘middle man’.